Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: The Poincaré operator

 Using this bound, we proceed as follows

-Where we used \eqref{eq: dpd is d} and the fact that $pd$ is a projection, and thereby surjective. \end{proof} \begin{remark} From the calculation \eqref{eq: calculation ck}, we moreover see that $\cb_k$ forms a lower bound on the continuity constant of $p_{k + 1}$.
+Where we used \eqref{eq: dpd is d} and the fact that $p_{k + 1} d^k$ is identity on $\Vb^k$, and thereby surjective. \end{proof} \begin{rmrk} From the calculation \eqref{eq: calculation ck}, we moreover see that $\cb_k$ forms a lower bound on the continuity constant of $p_{k + 1}$.
 Namely,

-with the $H \Lambda^k$-norm defined in \eqref{eq: H norm}.
-While of limited practical value, this indicates that $\cb_k$ may form a sharper estimate than $\| p_{k + 1} \|$ for the Poincaré constant on $P \Lambda^k$. \end{remark}
+with the $V^k$-norm defined in \eqref{eq: V norm}.
+This indicates that $\cb_k$ forms a sharper estimate than $\| p_{k + 1} \|$ for the Poincaré constant on $\V^k$. \end{rmrk}